Similarities and differences within the grouse family of North America, part of the Galliformes order

 Grouse belong to the Galliformes, an order of ground-dwelling birds.
-They are distant cousins to pheasants and turkeys.
+They are distant cousins to ring-necked pheasants and turkeys.
 While there’s a very wide range of species within the family around the world, there are some common features that most of the grouse species share.

-The Body Description of Galliformes
+The Body Description of Grouse

-In general, most grouse species exhibit sexual dimorphism, meaning that males and females look different from each other – in some cases, very different.
+In general, most grouse species exhibit sexual dimorphism, meaning that males and females look different from each other—in some cases, very different.
 Males tend to be larger than females and may have some distinct physical traits, such as colorful feathers or crests (for courtship displays).
 They don’t have spurs on their legs like chickens or turkeys as the two groups are separate.
 Their toes are covered in feathers or they grow pectinations (i.e., fleshy comb-like structures) to help insulate themselves and stay aloft in deep snow.
 While these species are very capable of flight (and can reach impressive speeds while flying), they prefer to walk or run from predators first and have powerful legs.

-The Reproduction of Galliformes
+The Reproduction Cycle of Grouse

 Most male grouse species put on quite the courtship display.
 Whether dancing on a lek, drumming on a log, or calling from a tree, these birds like to show off.
 Some spread their tail fans and others use their brightly colored throat patches.
 Most species are polygamous and spend little time together apart from breeding.
 Nest sites are nearly always on the ground with some kind of aerial cover (e.g., grass, shrubs, tree boughs, etc.) nearby.
 The hatched chicks are also precocial, meaning they can feed themselves almost immediately and fly within a few days, although they stay with the hen through their first fall.

-Feeding Behavior of the Grouse Family
+Feeding behaviors of Grouse

 Nearly every grouse starts its life by feeding heavily on insects due to their high protein content.
 But they eventually switch to a mostly vegetarian diet, feeding on leaves/needles, buds/catkins, seeds, fruits, and mushrooms.
 They have large crops to quickly fill up with food, and powerful gizzards to grind and mash the food up before digestion.

-Grouse species occur around the world, including across Europe and north Asia, but here are the broad groups of grouse that occupy North America specifically.
+Grouse species occur around the world, including across Europe and North Asia, but here are the broad groups of grouse that occupy North America specifically.
 There are also subspecies within most of these species, which vary by geography.